wilsonmar/gapi-node/README.md

 ...   ![Console authorize](http://www.merc.tv/img/fig/goo-console.accept.png "Console authorize")

+> Notice there are additional [Terms and Conditions]() for this action is special not shown for other actions.

 The API is moved to the top section of active APIs.

 10. Click the checkbox, then the blue Accept button.